 What was unknown to most Americans was just how many of the British and Australian actors being outsourced to America had attained remarkably impressive credits in their homeland prior to their engagements here in the USA.
 Many had already appeared as regulars on a series or two and had either won or been nominated for major acting awards including those given out by the British Academy of Film and Television Arts (BAFTA).

-When a highly experienced actor from an English speaking foreign country is chosen over an equally experienced American actor, risk-averse Hollywood scores on a couple of fronts.
+When a highly experienced actor from an English speaking foreign country is chosen over an equally experienced American actor, the understandable risk-averse aspect of Hollywood scores on a couple of fronts.
 The American public is presented with a “new face”, but it is often an experienced, tried and true, highly vetted “new face” at the same time.
 That cannot happen within our own ranks.
 For one simple reason: Hollywood cannot take an American actor who has been on a series or two, perhaps had an Emmy nomination or two, put the actor on a new series and still deliver a “new face” to the American public.
 By choosing the experienced British or Australian actor over the experienced American actor, Hollywood does get to eat its cake and have it, too.
 Everyone wins, except the American actor.

 None of the current trend could have happened without the the aid of the internet, which has provided our industry with an easy way to “discover” and cherry-pick the cream of the crop from English speaking countries.
 Increasingly, and even today, studio and network executives spend a great deal of time in their offices streaming television and film from foreign countries.
 In times past, this method was a non-option.